nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Switching to light mode: `light`

 Switches the GUI to light mode.
+This mode is preferred during daytime as it allows for better visibaility.

 Format: `light`